PIOTR ILYICH TCHAIKOVSKY

 Reading: Tchaikovsky, by David Brown, a multi-volume life-and-works (Norton) | Tchaikovsky Remembered, edited by Brown (Faber & Faber) | Tchaikovsky Through Others’ Eyes, edited by Alexander Poznansky (Indiana University Press) | Tchaikovsky, by Anthony Holden (Bantam) | The Music of Tchaikovsky, edited by Gerald Abraham (Norton)

-DVD: Michael Tilson Thomas and the San Francisco Symphony explore the composer and his world in Tchaikovsky and the Fourth Symphony, part of our Keeping Score series (SFS Media).
+DVD: MTT and the SFS explore the composer and his world in Tchaikovsky and the Fourth Symphony, part of our Keeping Score series (SFS Media).
 Also available at keepingscore.org.